mahlenmorris/VCVRack/README.md

 ## BASICally
 A simple, somewhat familiar procedural programming language within the context of Rack.
-Can act as a sequencer or VCO or LFO's, or can perform math on inputs to produce multiple outputs.
+Can act like:
+* a sequencer
+* VCO or LFO
+* wavefolder
+* control voltage utility
+* sample and hold
+* all of the above and more, simultaneously

 Useful both for quickly trying out a transformation and efficient enough to use anywhere.
-You can edit the code while it's running!

 ### Examples